near/bos-web-engine/apps/docs/docs/alpha/building-decentralized-frontends/index.md

 # Build

-> Creating Decentralized Frontends and components w/ BOS Web Engine
+> Creating Decentralized Frontends and components w/ React on Chain

-A BWE component looks, for the most part, like a standard React component.
-There are some syntactical variations and essential enhancements to adapt seamlessly to the engine's framework.
+A RoC component looks, for the most part, like a standard React component.
+There are some syntactical variations and essential enhancements to adapt to the engine's architecture.

 ## Terms

 - **Outer Window Application (OWA)** - The application responsible for rendering Components and brokers messages between containers.

-- **Components** - The functions returning JSX to be rendered in BOS Web Engine.
+- **Components** - The functions returning JSX to be rendered in React on Chain.
 Their source is stored on chain in the SocialDB contract.

 - **Root Component** - The top-level Component loaded by the outer application.